 Half of the success of your microshading will depend on aftercare.
 So how do you take care of microshading?
 What are the things you should and should not do?
 And what should you expect after the procedure?

-We’re here today to give you a detailed answer to all those questions so you’ll know how to take care of your microshading and get the most out of it.
+We’re here today to give you a detailed answer to all those questions and go over microshading aftercare to make sure you’re doing it correctly.

 How Long Will The Microshading Aftercare Last?